puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 The validations included in PDK run quickly, but they provide only a basic check of the well-formedness of the module and the syntax of its files.
 You do not need to write any tests for this validation.

-PDK can also run your unit tests on your module's Puppet code to validate that the resources declared will be included in the catalog.
-PDK cannot validate changes to the managed system or services.
+PDK can also run your unit tests on your module's Puppet code to verify that the resources declared will be included in the catalog.
+PDK cannot test changes to the managed system or services.

 PDK creates a unit test file when you generate a class with `pdk new class`.
 This test file, located in your module's `/spec/class` folder, includes a basic template for writing your unit tests.
 To learn more about how to write unit tests, see [rspec-puppet documentation](http://rspec-puppet.com/tutorial/).